malevitzch/froglang/README.md

 # todo
 - Booleans

-- Rename more to greater or smth like that
+- Negation

-- Negation, logical and, logical or
+- Greater or equal, less or equal operators

 - Remove the outdated TokType which is not used for anything beside token creation